HauLiang/DAMAS-FISTA-Net/README.md

 python train.py --train_dir ./data_split/One_train.txt --test_dir ./data_split/One_test.txt
 ```

 After training, the trained model will be saved in the `save_models` folder.
-We also provide a pre-trained model for the DAMAS-FISAT-Net architecture.
+We also provide a pre-trained model for the DAMAS-FISTA-Net architecture.
 One may download the model from `./save_models/08-20-23-06/last.pt` to reproduce the results.